marijnh/moduleserve/README.md

 The client is going to make a request for every single module file, so for a bigger project the initial load is bound to be slow, especially if you're using an expensive transform.
-The server then caches these and sends 302 responses whenever possible, so subsequent loads should be faster.
+The server then caches these and sends 302 responses whenever possible, so assuming localhost-level latency, subsequent loads should be faster.

 ## Source